Nightyelf2403/AI-Based_Accident-Detection_Emergency_Response_System/README.md

 # 🚨 AI-Based Accident Detection & Emergency Response System

-This project uses advanced computer vision and deep learning techniques to automatically detect road accidents in real-time through CCTV or dashcam video feeds.
-Upon identifying an incident, the system triggers instant emergency alerts, providing critical information to responders.
+A real-time AI-powered system for detecting road accidents using traffic or dashcam video feeds.
+Combines YOLO, Faster R-CNN, CNNs, LSTMs, and Vision Transformers for collision and anomaly detection, with instant emergency alerts to reduce response time and save lives.

 ---